pull-vert/twenty-four-h/src/app/README.md

 # Vue.js standup app

-A small Vue.js 2.0 frontend app for a daily standup application.
+A small Vue.js 2.0 frontend app for Simple social media with one message a day only.
 It is built with Webpack and runs tests with Karma + Jasmine.

 The app was originally built with the [Vue CLI Webpack template](https://github.com/vuejs-templates/webpack)

-The server side is a REST API built with [Spring](https://spring.io/) JVM framework.
+The server side is a REST API built with [Spring](https://spring.io/) JVM framework (in Kotlin).

 Using [Bootstrap-Vue](https://bootstrap-vue.github.io/docs/components/)